Cray-HPE/docs-csm/upgrade/1.0.10/README.md

 ## Exit Typescript

-Remember to exit your typescript.
+Remember to exit the typescript.

 ```bash
 ncn-m001# exit